 Born near Garson on 26 November 1908, daughter of Benjamin Charles Cooke and Annie Maud Thompson, she had a life-long interest in Manitoba history.
-She received BA (1941) and MA (1943) degrees from the University of Manitoba, writing a thesis for the latter on the 1896 federal election in Manitoba.
-Over the years she operated a rooming house and worked as a stenographer and reporter.
-On 26 May 1933, she married psychologist Peter J. Paetkau (?-1980) at Winnipeg and, in 1938, they changed their surname to Hampton.
-The couple divorced in mid-1943.
+She received BA (1941) and MA (1943) degrees from the University of Manitoba, writing a thesis on the 1896 federal election in Manitoba.
+Over the years, she operated a rooming house and worked as a stenographer and reporter.
+On 26 May 1933, she married psychologist Peter Peter J. Paetkau (?-1980) at St. Philip’s Anglican Church in St. Boniface and, on 30 November 1938, they changed their surname to Hampton.
+The couple filed for divorce in 1942 and it was completed on 26 August 1943.
 She died at Winnipeg on 4 November 1994 and was buried in the Chapel Lawn Memorial Gardens.

 Her articles for the Manitoba Historical Society:

 “Notice of application for a change of name,” Winnipeg Tribune, 7 November 1938, page 17.

 Winnipeg divorce files, #298/1942, Ellen Gillies Hampton vs. Peter Peter Hampton, Archives of Manitoba.